Zoiglhaus Brewing Company: Description and history

 The restaurant, established in 2015, serves German cuisine including knackwurst and sauerkraut.
 In 2021, the brewery began transitioning into The Zed, an expanded restaurant with a food hall, cocktail bar, and farmers market.
 The food hall includes Sherpa Kitchen and the cocktail bar, called Zephyr Lounge, serves a variety of drinks including a chai-infused vodka cocktail with almond milk and Kahlua.

 The deaf-, Latino-, and queer-owned restaurant Pah! operated in the food hall, serving burgers, fries, and fish and chips.
 Michael Russell included the business in The Oregonians list of Portland's 25 best new restaurants of 2022.
 Owner Lillouie Barrios closed Pah! in 2024.

+The business participated in Portland's Dumpling Week in 2026.

 Reception and recognition

 Andre Meunier ranked Zoiglhaus number 16 in The Oregonians list of Portland's 20 best breweries for 2020.
 Zoiglhaus was recognized at the Oregon Beer Awards in 2021.
 Nathan Williams included Zoiglhaus in Eater Portland's 2022 overview of recommended eateries in the Lents neighborhood.